Pierre Teilhard de Chardin

 Access to bailout funding would provide an opportunity to set a rapid course correction in place: airlines would be required to invest in cleaner technology and streamline service offerings to ensure flights are full.
 Prices would also need to increase – in part through paying taxes – to reflect the environmental damage caused by the fuel used and a frequent flyer levy would need to be set at a level appropriate to the contribution frequent flyers make to aggregate carbon emissions from the sector.
 Austria appears to be paving the way in this regard: there have been proposals to attach environmental conditions to state support for Austrian Airlines.
 Going further, if loans are provided, the interest rates could be linked to the achievement of sustainability milestones – thereby incentivising action from recipient firms.

 A filter should also to be applied to ensure that bailouts are made available to businesses that have managed their balance sheets in a responsible fashion to date.
-For example, it has been reported that the four biggest US airlines have allocated an average of 115% of their free cash flow to share buybacks.
+For example, it has been reported that the four biggest US airlines have allocated an average of 115% of their free cash flow to share buybacks6.
 Consequently, arguments ensued that these airlines are now highly exposed to business interruption caused by various country-level lockdowns.
-However, only one of these companies – American Airlines – appears to have had an unsustainable dividend and share buyback programme when compared to levels of free cash flow.
+However, only one of these companies – American Airlines – appears to have had an unsustainable dividend and share buyback programme when compared to levels of free cash flow7.
 We believe this type of information should be reflected in decisions made about who gets access to bailout capital.

 Meanwhile, as the West Texas Intermediate (WTI) oil price hit an unprecedented negative price level in recent months, other industries too were seeking bailouts – and these bailouts would appear to offer no strategic return for taxpayers faced with the reality of a rapidly heating planet.